NoClueBruh/wisp-project/README.md

       x + y + z

 // they do not have to be at the top!
-// their value is evaluated when their declaration is reached.
+// their value is evaluated when their definition is reached.
 L. int x:
    if x > 0 then
       let y = 10 * -x in y